nils-n/meetings-reminder-system/README.md

-# Meetings reminders
+# Meeting Manager

-This python-based terminal app is designed to organize meeting reminders.
-The goal is to free the user of low-level attention tasks that are associated with organizing meetings and keeping track that participants attend to the meeting.
-This is achieved by automatizing the process of sending meeting invitations and reminder emails.
+This python-based terminal app is designed to organize personal meeting schedules.
+The goal is to provide a  time-management tool to keep track and modify scheduled meetings directly within the terminal.
+This is achieved by creating a Terminal User Interface (TUI) that works directly within the terminal - no need to open and wait for an external calender application to start.

-Link to the live terminal : TO DO
+Link to a live terminal (for demonstration purposes): [Meeting Manager on Heroku](https://meeting-reminders.herokuapp.com/)

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)